SINF-FEUP/SINFSimulators/README.md

 **Relational Model**

 So you can better understand how to develop the SQL queries, here you can find the relational model for the present database.
+Bold fields should be considered as primary keys in this scenario.

 Actuator (**act_id**, name, description)